wmo-im/GTStoWIS2/README.rst

 STATUS
 ------

-There proved to many gaps in the existing tables.
+There proved to be many gaps in the existing tables.
 Where the tables were supplemented from other means, the description field included the keyword **MISSING**, thus to find the changes made to the tables, one can execute::